jpch26/Simple-Linear-Regression-Applied-to-Enzyme-Kinetics/README.md

 ================

-A R tutorial about how to perform a simple linear regression analysis applied to a enzyme kinetics experiment.
-It also explore an alternative nonlinear regression approach.
+A R tutorial about how to perform a simple linear regression analysis applied to an enzyme kinetics experiment.
+It also explore an alternative approach by nonlinear regression.

 Note that I did not explain how I simulated the experimental data, but you can see the code on data\_simulation.R